Reclaim disk space by obliterating files

 p4 obliterate means permanent removal

-Obliterate removes both the file data and its history from the P4 Server permanently.
+Obliteration of a file removes both the file's data and its history from the P4 Server permanently.
 The p4 archive -p command removes physical file revisions, but retains revision history.
 The p4 delete command does not remove revisions of the file prior to the delete operation and therefore does not recover disk space.

 If certain files and their history are no longer in use, you might want to recover disk space on the central server.
 You can do one of the following: